mendix/docs/content/en/docs/refguide/modeling/integration/machine-learning-kit/using-ml-kit/_index.md

 {{< figure src="/attachments/refguide/modeling/integration/ml-kit/ml-kit/name-your-output.png" alt="Example of naming the object output." >}}

-### 3.2 Pre-processing and Post-processing using Java Actions {#java-pre-post}
+### 3.2 Pre-processing and Post-processing Using Java Actions {#java-pre-post}

 Data transformations are usually complex tasks, and often require mathematical libraries or even more complex pieces of software (think OpenCV for computer vision).
 As a result, sometimes they are not integrated into the model.
 In this case, the best way to perform these transformations in Mendix is using Java Actions (see [Extending Your Application with Custom Java](/refguide/extending-your-application-with-custom-java/)).

 Read the sections below for an example of pre-processing and post-processing using Java Actions in Mendix.

-#### 3.2.1 Pre-processing using Java Actions
+#### 3.2.1 Pre-processing Using Java Actions

-This uses a [Random Forest](https://www.kaggle.com/code/prashant111/random-forest-classifier-tutorial) example trained with the Iris/Setosa dataset.
+This [Random Forest example](https://www.kaggle.com/code/prashant111/random-forest-classifier-tutorial) example is trained with the Iris/Setosa dataset.
 The output is a long value, representing a flower type.
 The input is a base64 encoded float array, as we use Base64 encoded strings for passing multidimensional data to the Call ML Model action at this stage of development.

 The pre-processor is essentially a standard Java Action that creates the multidimensional input for your model and in this case, encodes the data into a string with Base64 (see line 14 below).
 Another important step is to convert the Decimal data type into float, as the ONNX format uses that data type.
 But this may vary along models and implementations.